Skip to content

 1. Navigate to your desired directory:

-cd <your-directory>
+cd <MY-DIRECTORY>

 2. Create a new clan flake:

-nix run https://git.clan.lol/clan/clan-core/archive/main.tar.gz#clan-cli --refresh -- flakes create
+nix run "https://git.clan.lol/clan/clan-core/archive/main.tar.gz#clan-cli" --refresh -- flakes create

-3. Enter a name in the prompt:
+3. Enter a name in the prompt, for example MY-NEW-CLAN:

 Project Structure